GeoTessera

 Create Visualizations

-Generate web maps from downloaded GeoTIFFs:
+Generate PCA visualizations and web maps from downloaded GeoTIFFs:

-geotessera visualize \
+geotessera visualize ./london_tiffs pca_mosaic.tif

-# Serve the web map locally
+# Serve existing web visualizations locally

 geotessera serve ./london_web --open